CIA: history and current situation. Central Intelligence Agency (CIA) overview

 Middle East;

-means of collecting information, maintains special-purpose equipment and exchanges information with the largest scientific centers in the United States.
-The current Director of Science and Technology is Glenn A. Gaffney, who was appointed in December 2009.
+means of collecting information, maintains equipment for specific purposes and exchanges information with the largest scientific centers in the United States.
+The current Director of Science and Technology is Glenn A. Gaffney, who was appointed to the position in December 2009.

 Global Access Division(Global Access).